Dkreick/AD2B/README.md

 ```_In just 30 seconds, the player can experience the creation of his character to the beginning of the journey.
 In middle game, 30 seconds of gameplay may take place in combat and involve many effects and outputs.
 Other scenario can be a simple navigation through the map and participate in differents events._```

-• Map full of places to explore
+• Map full of places to explore.
-• Random events based on map location
+• Random events based on map location.
-• Combat turn with buffs and penalties
+• Combat turn with buffs and penalties.
-• Weapons, vehicles, cloth, drugs
+• Weapons, vehicles, cloth, drugs.

 ### Combat with buffs and debuffs